vvlnote/vvlnote.github.io/_posts/2019-09-16-final_project_-_react_redux_and_rail.markdown

 ### Database:
 - ingredients: this is for tracking the major ingredients that used for making dishes
        - id : assigned by database when a new record is created
+       - name
+       - unit cost
+       - available amount
-       -
+       - alert low amount

-** id: assigned by database
-dish: this is the manu of the dishes this cafe provides dish-ingredients : the major ingredients for each dish
+- dishes: this is the manu of the dishes this cafe provides
+      - name:
+      - price

+- dish-ingredients : the major ingredients for each dish
+     - dish_id
+     - ingredient_id
+     - usage

-order: keep tracking the order of each table, and for the receipt
+- orders: keep tracking the order of each table, and for the receipt
+     - id
+     - table#
+     - total amount
+     - completed